zydou/arti/doc/hsc.md

 > (the C Tor ones, if you are confident you no longer want to use C Tor
 > as an onion service client, or the Arti ones if you don't wish to switch to Arti)

-To use this command, you will first need to configure Arti to point to the `ClientOnionAuthDir` of the onion service you wish to migrate, this location needs to be a valid C Tor client keystore.
-You can do this either in the configuration file:
+To use this command, you will first need to configure Arti with a C Tor keystore pointing to the `ClientOnionAuthDir` of the client you wish to migrate:

 ```text
 [[storage.keystore.ctor.clients]]